COMP2281/software-engineering-group24-25-04/TestPlan_Group04.md

 **Test environment:** Node.js backend, React frontend, Chrome browser.

+**Unit test {number to be placed later}:** Filtering a task by a valid timeframe

+**Test case ID:** unit-test_xx

+**Description of test:** Verify that router endpoints respond with the correct HTTP status code for each type of request

+**Related requirement document details:** N/A

+**Prerequsites for test:** Server is running and reachable and endpoints are defined and properly configured

+**Test procedure:**
+1. Send requests to all router endpoints with appropriate methods (e.g. GET, POST, PUT, DELETE).
+2. Verify that the response contains a valid HTTP status code.
+3. Compare the received status code against the expected status code for each endpoint.
+4. Log any mismatches between expected and actual results.

+**Test material used:** Test.js containing automated test cases for endpoints.

+**Expected result (test oracle):** Each endpoint responds with the correct HTTP status code (200 for successful GET requests, 404 for not found, 401 for unauthorized access).

+**Comments:** Ensure all required headers and authentication tokens are provided for secured endpoints

+**Created by:** RDY

+**Test environment:**

 **Integration test:** Does the target ID go to the backend and return correct target information to the frontend?